William Young (judge): Judge

-Young was appointed a High Court Judge in Christchurch in 1997, a Court of Appeal Judge when the Supreme Court was created in 2004, and to the position of President in January 2006.
-Young was appointed a Judge of the Supreme Court with effect from 1 July 2010.
-Young in R v Wanhalla described model jury directions in a criminal trial on the standard of proof required.
+Young was appointed a High Court Judge in Christchurch in 1997, a Court of Appeal Judge when the Supreme Court was created in 2004, and to the position of President of the Court of Appeal in January 2006.
+Sitting on the Court of Appeal, Young in 2006 in R v Wanhalla described model jury directions in a criminal trial on the standard of proof required.

 In the 2007 Queen's Birthday Honours, Young was appointed a Distinguished Companion of the New Zealand Order of Merit, for services as president of the Court of Appeal.
 In 2009, following the restoration of titular honours by the New Zealand government, he accepted redesignation as a Knight Companion.
+In 2013, he was awarded an honorary doctorate in laws from the University of Canterbury.

-Young was appointed a judge of the Dubai International Financial Centre Courts in July 2022, but resigned less than a month later citing the risk of 'adverse perceptions' in light of concerns raised by human rights campaigners about foreign judicial appointments allegedly being used to legitimise the United Arab Emirates political regime.
+Young was appointed a Judge of the Supreme Court with effect from 1 July 2010.
+During his tenure he chaired from 2019 to 2020 the Royal Commission of Inquiry into the Christchurch mosque shootings.
+He remained a permanent member of the Supreme Court until 2022.
+Thereafter he sat as an acting judge of the Supreme Court until 2024.
+On 3 April 2024, Young was granted retention of the title The Honourable, in recognition of his service as a judge of the Supreme Court, Court of Appeal and High Court.

+Following his retirement from the New Zealand Supreme Court, Young has accepted five international judicial appointments.
+He was appointed a judge of the Dubai International Financial Centre Courts in July 2022, but resigned less than a month later citing the risk of 'adverse perceptions' in light of concerns raised by human rights campaigners about foreign judicial appointments allegedly being used to legitimise the United Arab Emirates political regime.
+In August 2022 he was appointed an ad-hoc justice in the Court of Appeal of the Seychelles.
 On 7 November 2022 he was sworn in as a judge of the Court of Appeal of Samoa.
+In October 2023 he was sworn to the Supreme Court of Fiji.
+On 8 May 2025, the Hong Kong government announced that Young would join the Hong Kong Court of Final Appeal as a foreign non-permanent judge after receiving the endorsement of the Legislative Council of Hong Kong.